enricosada/paket-repotool-testing/README.md

 - [ ] powershell helper script to change `$env:PATH`
 - [ ] discover .net core tools based on `mytool.deps.json` file
 - [ ] search the nupkg for tool at `install` step, write relative path found in `paket.lock`. at `restore` step, just write down the wrappers
+- [ ] shell scripts don't work on git-bash on windows, because try to run mono

 ## RAW ideas